 10. Pack Communication Devices

-Communication devices are among the most essential items to bring on board.
-Before your boat trip, confirm that you have at least two devices that work when wet in case of an emergency.
+Before your boat trip, confirm that you have at least two communication devices in case of an emergency.
 These devices include:

 - Emergency position indicating radio beacons (EPIRB)